 “No!
 Steel to my soul, I would never create such a thing!
 I’ll destroy it right now if you doubt me.”

-They boarded a lift that lowered them to Meridian Village.
+They entered a lift that lowered them to Meridian Village.
 It had just enough room for their small entourage and granted a few moments of relative quiet and privacy.

 Avad spoke to her in a low, confidential tone.
 “If not a malicious device, then it must be a more sentimental one.
 But what is the nature of that sentiment, Clever Masara?”